com-480-data-visualization/AstroTrio/README.md

 [![image](figs/barplot_categorical.png)](figs/barplot_categorical.png)
 [![image](figs/histograms_scientific.png)](figs/histograms_scientific.png)
 [![image](figs/histograms_logistic.png)](figs/histograms_logistic.png)
 There is not a high need for data cleaning or preprocessing, but we will extract the years from the date.
-Columns are either not correlated either highly correlated \- reflective of the synthetic nature of the dataset.
+Columns are either not correlated or highly correlated \- reflective of the synthetic nature of the dataset.
 [![image](figs/pairplot.png)](figs/pairplot.png)
 [![image](figs/correlation_heatmap.png)](figs/correlation_heatmap.png)